 Thanks for reading this guide to traveling to Playa del Carmen.

-We’ve explored the city, why you should go and how to get there.
+We’ve explored the resort and you should now know how to get there.
 This guide on Playa del Carmen vs Cancun will help you compare both destinations if you’re in doubt.

 We’ve also looked at the best things to do, including the beaches, cenotes, and a trip to the Frida Kahlo museum!